CartoDB/dataservices-api/doc/quota_information.md

 extremely important to first check if enough quota is available to complete the job using this function.

+Mind that some services consume more than one credit per row/call.
+E.g: isolines with more than one range/track would consume (N rows x M ranges) credits and therefore the input size should be N x M.

 #### Arguments

 Name         | Type      | Description